davewhiteley/notes/README.md

 # notes

-Miscellaneous notes on software and technology
+Miscellaneous notes on software and technology.

+## Why

+These mostly exist for my benefit - the act of note taking is helpful for learning and understanding complex topics.
+Plus GitHub offers a free way to backup and access these almost anywhere.

 ## Categories of Notes